 - 1. Raise the front wheel off the ground by placing a maintenance stand or support block under the engine.
 Secure the rear of the motorcycle with tie-down straps. - 2.
-Loosen the axle holder nuts (1). - 3.
-Unscrew and remove the front axle shaft (2).
-Remove the wheel and side collars.
+Remove the axle nut (1). - 3.
+Remove the axle shaft (2), wheel, and side collars.

 Avoid depressing the brake lever when the wheel is off the motorcycle.
 This will force the caliper pistons out of the cylinders.
 The result will be loss of brake fluid.
 If this occurs, the brake system will require service.
 See your dealer for this service.